If you are required to choose a research question, try to pick a topic that interests you.

 What are the characteristics of the patient or population?
 OR

 What is the condition or disease you are interested in?

 What do you want to do with the patient (e.g. treat, diagnose, observe etc.)?

 What is the alternative to the treatment (e.g.placebo, different drug, surgery)?

 What is the relevant outcome (e.g. morbidity, complications)?

-Use the PICO worksheet to get started with your question.
-If you are using another framework adapt it.
+Use the interactive PICO worksheet to get started with your question, or you can download the worksheet document.

 Here are some different frameworks you may want to use: